macxred/pyledger/README.md

 **Integration with External Software**

-7. **APILedger** classes connect to an external system or service.
-They delegate storage and all accounting operations.
-Subclasses of `APILedger` are interfaces that handle API communication and convert data between PyLedger and the external system's format.
-The `APILedger` class currently holds no methods or properties; it merely improves clarity of the class hierarchy.
+7. **ExternalLedger** classes delegate storage and all accounting operations to an external system or service.
+These classes connect to external systems, handle API communication and convert data between PyLedger and the external format.
+The `ExternalLedger` class currently holds no methods or properties; it merely improves clarity of the class hierarchy.

 1. **CashCtrlLedger** connects to the web-based CashCtrl accounting software.
 It implements accessor and mutator methods that use CashCtrl's REST API to manipulate and retrieve accounting data on a remote CashCtrl instance.